HireFrederick/booker_ruby/README.md

 ## Handling dates and times

-ActiveSupport::TimeWithZone is a required dependency that allows the gem to seamlessly transforms timestamps from Booker's format to Ruby `Time` objects in the current `Time.zone`.
+ActiveSupport::TimeWithZone is a required dependency that allows the gem to seamlessly convert Ruby `Time` objects to and from Booker in the current `Time.zone`.
+All timestamps will always be returned in the current `Time.zone` as Booker's API is not timezone aware.

 ## Contributing